ibm-cloud-docs/hpc-spectrum-symphony/using-dedicated-hosts.md

 dedicated_host_enabled    = true
 dedicated_host_placement  = spread``

-With the above variables, ten cx2-48x96 instances are provisioned as static compute nodes on four dedicated hosts with cx2-host-152x304.
+With theses variables, ten cx2-48x96 instances are provisioned as static compute nodes on four dedicated hosts with cx2-host-152x304.
 The dedicated host profile is automatically selected.
 You can see provisioned dedicated hosts with ibmcloud CLI or Web Console UI for {{site.data.keyword.Bluemix_notm}}.

 ## Dedicated host for VPC
 {: #how-to-configure}